moosecow1/rate-limit-test/README.md

 # Rate Limit
 If a client sends too many requests in too short of a time span, new requests will be blocked.

-The limits can be configured.

 It will tell you how long until you can request again.
 ```json
 {
   "try_in": 5
 }
 ```

+# Configuration
+The limits can be configured in `docker-compose..yaml` under api/environment.

+The variables that matter are:
+- RATE_LIMIT, this is how many requests the limiter will accept in the time period
+- RATE_PERIOD, this is how long it takes until a previous request is forgotten

 # API
 `GET /get-quote` returns a random quote: